wenshanliu-slu0/HDS5230/XC_Data_Science_Application/ReadME.md

 ### Objective

-This project demonstrates a simple **Question Answering (QA) chatbot** for breast cancer-related content using **transformer-based language models**.
+This project demonstrates a unique **Question Answering (QA) chatbot** for breast cancer-related content using **transformer-based language models**.
 The chatbot is capable of understanding user queries and extracting relevant answers from a predefined breast cancer corpus.
-This showcases the potential application of **Natural Language Processing (NLP)** in supporting:
+This showcases the potential application of a **Retrieval Augmented Generation (RAG)** along with **Natural Language Processing (NLP)** in supporting:

 - Medical education
 - Patient-centered health information